Awards Logo

 This award seeks to recognise those distance learning programmes which have made excellent use of online media and tools to facilitate learning.
 The award is particularly focused on those programmes that employ a range of methods and media over many weeks or months of part-time study, typically leading to a formal qualification.

-Judges will be looking for demonstrable evidence that:
+What the judges will be looking for

 • A sound case has been made for the use of online distance learning to meet the requirement.